03: Research compendia with rrtools

 You can read more about licences here.

-This generates README.Rmd and renders it to README.md, ready to display on the repository home page on GitHub.
+This generates a README.qmd that renders to README.md, ready to display on the repository home page on GitHub.

 It contains: